msg555/tplbuild/docs/index.rst

 builds all *published images* while the second builds and stores to a configurable registry all *base images*.
 To get this to work with `tplbuild` we first need to tell it what repository to store its cached *base images* in.
-To do so you need to edit `tplbuild.yml` and add a key `base_image_name` that points to the desired registry.
+To do so you need to edit `tplbuild.yml` and add a key `base_image_repo` that points to the desired location.
 For instance your tplbuild.yml might look like below:

 .. code-block:: yaml
+  :caption: tplbuild.yml

-  base_image_name: msg555/base-my-app
+  base_image_name: myregistry.com/base-my-app

+By caching *base images* into this shared image registry we only need to build the *base image* once and allow any number of developers to share that work by accessing this cached image.

 Now you can build your base image using the command :code:`tplbuild base-build`.
 After that has completed you can again look at `.tplbuilddata.json` and see the cached